FAQ

 The estimated life expectancy of the LED is around 100,000 hours, which is just over 11 years if we ran it at full power.
 As we only run it at about 10%, it’s highly unlikely the LED would ever fail.
 Replacement LED kits are available in the unlikely event of an out-of-warranty failure.

 The default “dwell’ time is 0.6 seconds which was determined after months of field trials.
-Should you wish to change this, an internal pin header or dip-switch allows you to select either 0.3 or 1 second.
+Should you wish to change this, an internal dip-switch allows you to select either 0.3 or 1 second.

 The newest cables with the ‘RJ’ suffix are 3.6m (12′) allowing flexible mounting locations.
 The original cable that suited the Datalogic 8000/8500 scanners was 2m (6.5′).